khcy5dnr/SWM_CWK2/README.md

 1. Download/clone the whole project
 2. Run the "Diamond Hunter.jar" to run the launcher of the game.
-3. There are three options for user once the game is launched:
+3. There are three options for user to choose once the game is launched:

 	3.1.
 Click Play Game to open the Diamond Hunter game.